-When Le Concert Olympique was founded in 2010 as the brainchild of Beethoven expert and conductor Jan Caeyers, it struck a chord in the classical music world.
-Le Concert Olympique represents a unique contemporary experience of a timeless tradition, as well as a relevant performance of the canon, specifically the absolute masterpieces by Beethoven and his contemporaries in order is to bring authentic, relevant and referential performances.
-The orchestra has two residencies in Belgium, id est in deSingel in Antwerp and in Flagey in Brussels.
+Le Concert Olympique was founded in 2010 as the brainchild of Beethoven expert and conductor Jan Caeyers.
+Since then, it has struck a chord in the classical music world.
+Le Concert Olympique represents a unique contemporary experience of a timeless tradition with relevant and authentic performances specifically of masterpieces by Beethoven and his contemporaries.
+The orchestra has two residencies in Belgium, one in deSingel in Antwerp and one in Flagey in Brussels.
 As from 2012, it has been invited to acclaimed concert halls such as the Vienna Musikverein, the Concertgebouw Amsterdam and De Doelen in Rotterdam.

-Le Concert Olympique is both a world-wide project – its meticulously screened and auditioned 45 players are recruited internationally and converge several times a year to work intensively on an exclusive production – and a world-class project – its orchestra is top-notch and its soloists are the world's best.
-On an elemental level, everyone shares the conductor’s enthusiasm: a love of music and the ambition to perform the Viennese classics at the highest levels.
-The festive character is emphasized by the fact that the musicians are dressed by famous clothes designer Anna Heylen.
+Le Concert Olympique is both a world-wide project and a world-class project.
+Its 50 players, who are meticulously screened and auditioned, are recruited internationally and converge several times a year to form a top-notch orchestra that works intensively with the world's best soloists on an exclusive production.
+Everyone shares the conductor’s enthusiasm: a love of music and the ambition to perform the Viennese classics at the highest levels.
+The festive character is emphasized by the fact that the musicians are dressed by famous designer Anna Heylen.
 This collaboration symbolizes the main mission of Le Concert Olympique: to combine the timeless tradition with a fresh and vivid contemporary experience.

-The aim is as ambitious as it is simple: to be considered internationally as a top reference Beethoven orchestra by 2020 (Beethoven's jubilee year), in terms of both performance and experience.
-During the next coming seasons, not only the symphonies and concerto’s are in the heart of the programming, but also lesser known works such as the big vocal works that will be performed together with the famous Arnold Schönberg Choir from Vienna.
+The aim is as ambitious as it is simple: by 2020 (Beethoven's jubilee year) to be recognized internationally as THE Beethoven orchestra in terms of both, performance and experience.
+For the next coming seasons, not only the symphonies and concertos will be at the heart of the LOC's programming, but also lesser known works such as the big vocal works that will be performed together with the famous Arnold Schönberg Choir from Vienna.

-As from 2013 Le Concert Olympique is ‘Orchestra in residence’ at the Leuven University and supported by the Flemish Community.
-It is also structurally sponsored by Ackermans & van Haaren, Elia, KBC and Telenet.
+As from 2013 Le Concert Olympique is ‘Orchestra in residence’ at Leuven University and supported by the Flemish Community.
+It is sponsored by Ackermans & van Haaren, Elia, KBC and Telenet.

-The conductor and musicologist Jan Caeyers lived, studied and worked in Vienna for many years.
-From 1993 to 1997 he was assistant to Claudio Abbado at the Gustav Mahler Youth Orchestra, where he also had the opportunity to work alongside Bernard Haitink and Pierre Boulez.
+The conductor and musicologist Jan Caeyers has lived, studied and worked in Vienna for many years.
+From 1993 to 1997, he was assistant to Claudio Abbado at the Gustav Mahler Youth Orchestra, where he also had the opportunity to work alongside Bernard Haitink and Pierre Boulez.

-Jan Caeyers wrote down his in-depth views on Beethoven in his substantial volume which was published in Dutch in 2009 and translated into German entitled as Beethoven.
-Der einsame Revolutionär by C.H.
-Beck in Munich in 2012, with a series of translations to follow (such as the Hungarian) or expected to follow (such as the English, Chinese, Arabic, etc).
-Writing this book was an essential transitional stage towards the development of the new orchestra, Le Concert Olympique, with which Caeyers is able to express and study his mature views on Beethoven and Viennese classical music.
+Jan Caeyers has written his own in-depth views on Beethoven in a substantial volume which was published in Dutch in 2009.
+In 2012, it was translated into German by C.H.
+Beck as Beethoven.
+Der einsame Revolutionär. ´- and then into Hungarian.
+Further translations will include translations into English, Chinese and Arabic.
+Writing this book was an essential transitional stage for Caeyers towards founding his new orchestra, Le Concert Olympique, with whom he is able to deepen his studies and express his mature views on Beethoven and Viennese classical music.

-This superbly documented and elegantly written biography was given an enthusiastic reception and the original version is now already in its seventh edition.
-Since the book became a bestseller in Germany – the home of Beethoven research – it is now considered as the reference work on Beethoven worldwide based on the new insights that have led to a paradigm shift in the perception of the famous composer.
+The superbly documented and elegantly written biography has been met with great enthusiasm, and the original version is now already in its seventh edition.
+Since the book has become a bestseller in Germany – the home of Beethoven research – it is now considered a reference work on Beethoven worldwide based on new insights that have led to a paradigm shift in the perception of the famous composer.

-Jan Caeyers has always combined an artistic career with music studies in a homogeneous project, with Beethoven at its heart.
+Jan Caeyers has always combined his artistic career with the study of music resulting in a homogeneous project with Beethoven at its heart.
 His experience as a conductor has been an essential part of his academic approach as a professor at the University Leuven.
-Vice versa, setting up the new orchestra Le Concert Olympique enabled him to convert into sound the well-founded insights he gained while writing his Beethoven biography.
+Vice versa, setting up his own orchestra, Le Concert Olympique, has enabled him to convert into sound the well-founded insights he gained while writing his Beethoven biography.